gabrielekal/75-day-challenge/README.md

 **Purpose:**
 The Progress page offers a holistic view of the participant's journey, including a countdown, weight tracker, and photo library for self-reflection.

+// Please bear in mind that the photo library is still under construction, thus it is not accessible in this assignment. ⚒️

 ### Rules Page 📜

 **Purpose:**